 SIL services include assistance and/or training in the performance of tasks such as personal grooming, housekeeping, money management and bill paying.
 SIL services may serve to reinforce skills or lessons taught in school, therapy or other settings.
-Recipients receiving SIL services have the right to control their personal resources, and are not required to designate the provider agency as their representative payee.
-This includes payments to recipients from supported employment or other employment sources.

-SIL services also assist recipients in obtaining financial aid, housing, advocacy and self-advocacy training as appropriate, emergency support, trained staff, and accessing other programs for which he/she qualifies.
+SIL services also assist recipients in obtaining financial aid, housing, advocacy and selfadvocacy training as appropriate, emergency support, trained staff, and accessing other programs for which he/she qualifies.